aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLTM via C++ or Online App" h2="PPS  to XLTM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLTM?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The XLTM file format is an XML-based spreadsheet format used by Microsoft Excel.
+It is a template file format that stores the formatting and layout of a spreadsheet, but does not contain any data.
+Converting PPS to XLTM allows users to access the formatting and layout of a presentation in a spreadsheet format.

+<h2>How Aspose.Total Helps for PPS to XLTM Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to XLTM.

+Using Aspose.Slides for C++, developers can export PPS to HTML.
+This API provides a wide range of features for manipulating presentations, such as creating, editing, and converting presentations.
+It also supports a variety of output formats, including HTML.

+Once the PPS file has been converted to HTML, Aspose.Cells for C++ can be used to convert the HTML to XLTM.
+This API provides a comprehensive set of features for manipulating spreadsheets, such as creating, editing, and converting spreadsheets.
+It also supports a variety of output formats, including XLTM.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to XLTM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTM.
+In summary, Aspose.Total for C++ provides developers with the ability to convert PPS to XLTM within their C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export PPS to HTML.
+After that, by using Aspose.Cells for C++, developers can convert HTML to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}